Senior Financial and Program Officer, Youth Economic Participation Initiative

 Protiti Roy is a Master of Arts in Law and Diplomacy candidate at the Fletcher School and joined Talloires Network as the Member Engagement Associate in 2016.
 Having graduated with a law degree from the National Law School of India University in 2013, she practiced as a civil liberties lawyer in the Trial Courts and High Court at New Delhi, where she represented victims of sexual abuse and domestic violence.
 At the Talloires Network, Protiti is responsible for liaising with member universities, creating outreach strategies, drafting content for the newsletter and blog, and managing the TN social media accounts.

-Aditi Sethi is a Master of Arts in Law and Diplomacy candidate at the Fletcher School of Law Diplomacy with a focus on development economics.
+Aditi Sethi is a Master of Arts in Law and Diplomacy graduate from the Fletcher School of Law Diplomacy with a focus on development economics.
 After obtaining a Bachelor of Arts in Economics and Middle Eastern Studies from McGill University in Canada, Aditi worked at a law firm in Canada, followed by two years at a development consultancy in India.
 Aditi managed an online and offline knowledge exchange platform for monitoring and evaluation professionals working in South Asia and developed a strong interest in knowledge management, access, and dissemination.
-At the Talloires Network, Aditi works primarily on TN Connects, a knowledge platform for the YEPI project and beyond.
+At the Talloires Network, Aditi has previously served as Community of Practice Coordinator for TN Connects, a knowledge platform for network members and grantees.